fthuerk/terraform-tutorial/README.md

-# terraform-tutorial
+# Terraform Tutorial

-A short tutorial for terraform basics
+A short tutorial for the basics of terraform .
+The full tutorial can be found at the official terraform website. https://developer.hashicorp.com/terraform/tutorials/azure-get-started